marxin/texi2rst-generated/sphinx/libitm/locking-conventions.rst

 or higher throughput for high-priority threads.
 Therefore, it probably makes not that much sense (except for eventual progress guarantees) to use priority inheritance until the TM has priority-aware contention management.

-.. -
-   GNU Free Documentation License
-   -

-..
-Special handling for inclusion in the install manual.